djp3/TerraTower/README.md

  * Lower the altitude of the camera
  * Have a points system that is more than just territory
  * Allow people to assign themselves a color
+ * Put some kind of interlock in the client so people stop mashing buttons for refreshes

 * Brainstorm ideas
  * Have a mini-game to battle between territories